Lampard starts second Chelsea tenure losing at Wolves 1-0 | Sports-Games

 Chelsea looks to have no chance of qualifying for the Champions League through its placing in the Premier League.
 The team is in 11th place and 17 points off the top four.

-Nunes' goal came after the ball bounced out to him on the right wing off the head of a Chelsea defender.
+Nunes' goal came after the ball bounced out to him on the right side of the area off the head of a Chelsea defender.
 The Portugal midfielder hit it first time into the far corner.

+The match was marred by homophobic chanting by some Wolves fans, which was condemned by the Premier League and Chelsea.

+“Chelsea will continue to work closely with Chelsea Pride and the broader football community to eradicate these vile chants from our game,” Chelsea said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)